Why is typography so important?

-So when people talk about fonts, what they are really talking about are typefaces or type families (groups of typefaces with similar or related design).
+So when people talk about fonts, what they are talking about are typefaces or type families (groups of typefaces with similar or related design).

-This is a pretty wide topic and it keeps expanding with all the new fonts and typefaces that are emerging these days, so I’ll stick to the basic classification such as: serif, sans-serif, script, display and others.
+This is a pretty wide topic and it keeps expanding with all the new fonts and typefaces that are emerging these days, so I’ll stick to the basic classification such as serif, sans-serif, script, display, and others.
 Typefaces can also be classified based on their technical specifications, such as proportional vs. monospaced, or even by the mood they bring into the visual component.

-Some of the popular typefaces from this category are Times New Roman and Baskerville.
+Some of the popular typefaces from this category are Times New Roman, Baskerville,.
 Transitional serifs are the most common serif typefaces.

 Now you can see how these classifications were formed.
 Claude Garamond did not consider himself a designer of Old style typefaces, nor did Baskerville consider himself a designer of Transitional typefaces.
 By studying these typefaces, designers were able to notice the changes in style that evolved during time, and scholars came to categorize Garamond as Old Style and Bodoni as a Modern typeface.
 Baskerville was, and still is, considered the bridge between these styles so it became known as a Transitional typeface.

 #2 Slab serif